Thomas Schirrmacher

 Thomas Paul Schirrmacher (born 25 June 1960) is a German Christian moral philosopher and a specialist in the Sociology of Religion and religious freedom.
 He is known as a global human rights activist and holds a chair in Theology (Ethics, Missiology, World Religions).

 Schirrmacher served the World Evangelical Alliance as secretary general from 2021–2024 and as chair of the Theological Commission.
-He is also an Anglican realignment bishop.
+He is also an Anglican realignment bishop of Communio Christiana.

 Since 2014 he is president of the International Council of the International Society for Human Rights and of the International Institute for Religious Freedom.

 Biography

 Family

 Thomas Schirrmacher was born on June 25, 1960 to the German professor of Telecommunications engineering Bernd Schirrmacher and his wife Ingeborg.
 His grandfather is the history professor Friedrich Wilhelm Schirrmacher while his great-grandfather is Carl Friedrich Schirrmacher, Director of the Danzig St. Petri School.
 The Schirrmacher family are Huguenots who were exiled from Salzburg in the 18th century and subsequently settled in Danzig, Prussia.

 Thomas Schirrmacher is married to Christine Schirrmacher who is a professor of Islamic Studies in Bonn, Germany.